 Understanding what employees want most in a manager is important for HR leaders and the executives and managers they support for a variety of reasons.
-In today's age, where all organizations are competing for talent, the role of the manager is vital.
-To be successful, organizations need managers with the ability to engage, motivate and lead teams in a very effective way.
-Employing managers who demonstrate the attributes that employees want most, especially in a highly competitive labor market, is critical to attracting and retaining the talent organizations need to achieve their fundamental business objectives.
+Today, when all organizations are competing for talent, the role of the manager is vital.
+To be successful, organizations need managers with the ability to engage, motivate and lead teams very effectively.
+Employing managers who demonstrate the attributes that employees want most, especially as a result of the pandemic, is critical to attracting and retaining the talent organizations need to achieve their fundamental business objectives.

-Organizations and teams that are led by managers who display the attributes that employees want most have greater success, regardless of how you measure it: whether it is in terms of employee engagement, employee productivity, the quality of team interactions or overall team performance.
+Organizations and teams led by managers who display the attributes that employees want most have greater success, regardless of how you measure it: whether in terms of employee engagement, employee productivity, the quality of team interactions or overall team performance.